mattvenn/minecraft-pi/photobooth/photobooth.md

 # Photo booth

-* KS3
-* This activity will help you understand positions in Minecraft and conditional statements in Python.
+* This activity will help you understand positions in Minecraft,
+* Conditional statements in Python,
+* How to use a camera with Python,
 * You will need: Minecraft with the Python API, USB webcam or a PiCamera.

 You will build a photo booth, then create a program that takes a photo when you